ChangDeng1110/Minor-thesis-project-draft/README.md

 # Minor-thesis-project
 Master Final Project - Using Machine Learning in order to predict indoor temperature
-1. predict the temperature slope using machine learning.
+1. Predict the temperature slope using machine learning.
-2. simulate energy consumption based on different temperature set points.
+2. Simulate energy consumption based on two different models.